contributor bios

 Giulio Maffii

-He was born in Florence (Italy).
+Maffii was born in Florence, Italy.
 His studies are dedicated to poetry (linear-experimental-visual) and its diffusion.
-He has published in many international magazines.
-He collaborates with “Bubamara Teatro” Theater Company.
+He has been published in many international magazines.
+He collaborates with the “Bubamara Teatro” Theater Company.
 He teaches at the University of Florence.
-He plays with collages and photos.
+He plays with photographs and collages.

 James Maloney